About Ancora:

 Ancora also means "anchor".
 I believe that an important part of going where it hurts and entering into places of pain has to do with discovering what anchors you.
 Gregory Boyle writes, "Sometimes resilience arrives in the moment you discover your own unshakeable goodness".
 At Ancora Counselling, I am committed to helping you locate those vital and unshakeable elements of your life, your belief system, and your sense of self; this, in turn, can support the process of reclaiming or recreating parts of yourself that feel as if they may have been lost as a result of traumatic experiences.

-Elizabeth Chan, M.A., R.C.C.
+About Elizabeth, M.A., R.C.C.

 My name is Elizabeth and I am a Registered Clinical Counsellor (#15306) and psychotherapist currently working both in private practice and in non-profit community services with a broad range of clientele.
 I specialize in areas of acute and developmental trauma, addictions, healthy body image development and eating disorder prevention, as well as issues related to intersectionality and identity.